-Symbolic Name in XML Configuration: checkNoOverSpecificRunsOnClauses Dependent Tags in XML Configuration: recursionInCheckNoOverSpecificRunsOnClauses This check will make sure no over-specific runs on clauses are used.
-An over-specific runs on clause is when none of the component element definitions (variables, timers, constants, and ports) of the component used in the runs on clause are referenced within the body of the function, test case, or alststep with the runs on clause.
-If at least one of the component element definitions is referenced within the body of the function, test case, or alststep.
+This check will make sure no over-specific runs on clauses are used.
+An over-specific runs on clause is when none of the component element definitions (variables, timers, constants, and ports) of the component used in the runs on clause are referenced within the body of the function or alststep with the runs on clause.
+If at least one of the component element definitions is referenced within the body of the function or alststep, then no problem is reported.
 If the recursionInCheckNoOverSpecificRunsOnClauses setting is enabled (which it is by default), also the functions and altsteps referenced within the body of the current construct will be inspected.
 This is due to the fact that often wrapper functions are used that do not make direct use of the component element definitions themselves.